 Children under 7 years must not sit in the front seat, and children 7 years and over can sit in either a suitable child restraint or a normal passenger seat with seatbelt.

 Children 7 years and over must be restrained in an adult seatbelt or booster

 Children 7 years and over may be restrained in an adult seatbelt or booster/child seat

 Children 7-16 years must be in a child restraint or a correctly fitted seatbelt (which they won’t fit til 145cm tall).

-Child seat laws are based on age because this can be simpler for parents to follow, but since children of the same age can be varying heights, it is safest to go by your child’s height.
+Child seat laws are based on age because this can be simpler for parents to follow, but since children of the same age can have varying heights, it is safest to go by your child’s height.
 The National Child Restraint Guidelines state that children should be at least 145cm tall before they sit in the front seat – a height that the average child doesn’t reach until they are 11-12 years old.
-This is based upon the research that shows that adult lap-sash seatbelts (that most car seats, and all front seats, are fitted with) will not fit children until they are 145cm tall.
+This is based upon research that shows that adult lap-sash seatbelts (that most car seats, and all front seats, are fitted with) will not fit children until they are 145cm tall.

 When are kids ready for adult seatbelts?

 Seatbelts are designed for safety in the event of an accident, while not causing further damage.
 This means it’s very important how the seatbelt fits the person, as it can only do its job when used correctly.
 When used properly on an individual of average build (145cm and taller), seatbelts are secured over the strongest parts of the body that can withstand impact, protecting vital organs.
 If the individual isn’t the right height, the lap-sash belt runs across the neck and abdomen, which can cause damage to those vulnerable areas in an accident.